Hear that? It’s the scintillating sound of Nashville’s live music venues beckoning you to a performance you’ll never forget.

 Capacity: Up to 7,500

 Situated on the back end of 140 acres, this venue features a natural landscape in a reclaimed rock quarry.
-Pro tip: You’ll park in meadow grass parking fields before walking a quarter-mile on paved surfaces inside the main gates.
+Pro tip: You’ll park in grass parking fields before walking a quarter-mile on paved surfaces to the amphitheater.

 Centennial Park, 2500 West End Ave.